openalea/openalea.rtfd.io/doc/development/contributing.rst

 How to make a proper bug report
 -------------------------------

+The best way to intereact with the OpenAlea_ packages developers is to use the ``GitHub issue tracker``.
+You can report bugs, request features or simply ask for help.
+Each package has its own issue tracker on its GitHub page.

+To make a proper bug report, you should follow these steps:

+#.
+Describe the issue, being as precise as possible.

+#.
+Provide a minimal code example to reproduce the issue.

+#.
+Provide the version of the package you are using.
+Eventually, please also provide the versions of the dependancies.

+#.
+Show the Error Message you are getting.

+If not already available, issue templates are also a good way to provide homogeneous reports to developers.
+See `Github isse templates <https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-templates>`_

 Documentation
 -------------

 You can also contribute to the documentation.
 If you find some parts that are not explained enough or uncleared, you can complete or improve the documentation.

-Once you have forked the package on your device, you have to install Sphinx_ to generate the HTML output
+Once you have forked the package on your device (cf. :ref:`How to contribute`), you have to install Sphinx_ to generate the HTML output
 ::

     pip install sphinx